KioskForge generates Raspberry Pi 4B and 5 kiosks running Ubuntu Server 24.04.x.

 KioskForge started out as a manual procedure for configuring a new Raspberry Pi 4B machine to become a web browser kiosk.
 As there was a huge need to automate the process, the manual procedure was made into a Bash script.
 As the project grew quickly and as Bash doesn't offer strong scripting features (OOP, exceptions, etc.), the project was rewritten in Python v3.10+.

 Today, KioskForge is a nearly automatic tool for creating new Raspberry Pi 4B and Raspberry Pi 5 kiosks from scratch.
 The only part of the process that is still manual, is the actual creation of the installation medium used to set up the kiosk.
-However, once the installation medium has been made, using Raspberry Pi Imager, KioskForge takes over and the rest of the installation process is as automatic as it can possibly be.
+However, once the installation medium has been made using Raspberry Pi Imager, KioskForge takes over and the rest of the installation process is as automatic as it can possibly be.